Was this article helpful?

 Before we start discussing the scenarios and how to use this script, we need to install the required dependencies and make certain changes in the configuration file.

-Once the code is downloaded, open your terminal and move inside the project root directory.
+2. Once you download the code, open your terminal and move inside the project root directory.
 Then, run the following command:

 npm install